venkat299/CS6847-Cloud-Computing/README.md

 kubectl get nodes
 ```

 2) Build the image locally (already done above) and ensure the deployment uses it.
-This repo's `k8s/deployment.yaml` is configured to use `image: fibonacci-server:latest` with `imagePullPolicy: IfNotPresent`.
+This repo's `k8s/deployment.yaml` is configured to use `image: server:latest` with `imagePullPolicy: IfNotPresent`.

 3) Deploy (without autoscaling first):
 ```bash